 Lewis & Clark’s programs for educators prepare you to work in diverse school settings and with all children—including those from different cultural, linguistic, and economic backgrounds, and those who have special needs.
 Teachers learn to investigate and support each child’s unique growth—academic, social, and emotional—as citizens of the world.
 Here, extensive content preparation and research-based models form the basis of a rich intellectual experience and ensure your success beyond the classroom.

-We offer programs for prospective teachers who want to teach in early childhood/elementary or middle-level/high school settings.
+We offer programs for prospective teachers who want to teach in early childhood/elementary or middle-level/high school settings, and those interested in pursuing an ESOL Endorsement.
 If you do not have a teaching license or certificate, the “prospective teachers” programs are for you.

 For current teachers who want advanced professional development, we offer a variety of endorsements programs, including ESOL/Bilingual, Reading, and Special Education, and inservice master’s degree programs in Curriculum and Instruction and Special Education.